JoelLefkowitz/snake/README.md

 # Snake

-An SDL2 implementation of the classic game Snake
+An SDL2 implementation of the classic game Snake.

 ## Status